-Linguists and philosophers have offered various accounts of the behaviour of language, meaning and the human mind.
+Linguists and philosophers have offered various accounts of the behaviour of language and the human mind.
 Computer scientists have posited mechanisms to replicate these variously described behaviours piecemeal.
 The former is a top-down approach, while the latter is bottom up.
 Unfortunately, it is difficult to connect the two.
-Large language models (LLMs) such as ChatGPT are a bottom up attempt to capture the behaviour of written language, and are remarkably good at giving human-like responses to questions [2].
+Large language models (LLMs) such as ChatGPT are a bottom up attempt to capture the behaviour of written language, and are remarkably good at giving human-like responses to questions.
 Yet it is unclear the extent to which an LLM actually means what it says or understands what we mean.
-A true artificial general intelligence (AGI) should not just parrot what we expect, but respond to what we mean and mean what it says.
-Yet how we would we know if that were the case?
+AGI should not just parrot what we expect but respond to what we mean, and mean what it says.
+Yet how we would we know the difference?
 Computers represent syntax, and from correlations in syntax an LLM is supposed to glean meaning.
-However, meaning is not well defined in computational terms.
+However, meaning is not well defined.
 We need to connect top-down descriptions of meaning to bottom-up computation.
-What is meaning, and how might we compute it?
+How might we compute meaning?